Forhago/brianye.github.io/index.md

 [![IMG_0164.jpg](https://s28.postimg.org/734lorcjx/IMG_0164.jpg)](https://postimg.org/image/6qd7ikua1/)

-My name is Brian (I am the one at the top of the image), and I am a current student at the University of Michigan, Ann Arbor.
+My name is Brian, and I am a current student at the University of Michigan, Ann Arbor.
 I am majoring in Computer Science in the Literature, Science, and the Arts department, and minoring in Asian Languages and Culture.

 [My Resume](https://forhago.github.io/brianye.github.io/resume)